May 13, 2026•19 min read

 1) Do you need catalog images or a customer-facing experience?

 This is the most important decision.
-If you need on-model product photos for your website, marketplace listings, or social media, you want a content generation tool: WearView, Uwear, Modelia, or Photoroom.
+If you need on-model product photos for your website, marketplace listings, or social media, you want a content generation tool: WearView or Uwear.
 If you want shoppers to see clothes on themselves before buying (to reduce returns and increase conversion), you want a customer-facing tool: Genlook, Veesual, or Style.me.
+General editors like Canva and Photoshop sit alongside either group: they polish and repurpose the images but do not generate try-ons themselves.

 2) What is your monthly volume and budget?